Vandenberg (album)

-Vandenberg is the first studio album by the Dutch hard rock band Vandenberg, released in 1982 on Atco Records.
+Vandenberg is the debut studio album by the Dutch hard rock band Vandenberg, released in 1982 by Atco Records.
 The album was produced by Vandenberg with British sound engineer Stuart Epps and recorded at Jimmy Page's Sol Studios in England.

 The power ballad "Burning Heart" was released internationally as the single from the album.
-“Burning Heart” peaked at number 39 on the Billboard Hot 100.
+“Burning Heart” peaked at number 39 on the Billboard 100.
 The album peaked at number 65 on the Billboard 200 album chart in 1983 and AllMusic called it "easily one of the most underrated debut metal albums of the '80s."

 Vandenberg was remastered and re-released on Wounded Bird Records in 2002.

 Track listing

 Music and lyrics by Adrian Vandenberg.